infinohq/hwx/docs/cuda.md

 # CUDA / PTX notes

 HWX enables CUDA support when `nvcc` is detected by `build.rs`.
-Some GPU code is shipped as **PTX** and loaded through the CUDA driver at runtime.
+GPU kernels are shipped as **PTX** and loaded through the CUDA driver at runtime.

 ## Why PTX